linode/docs/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-18-04/index.md

 </IfModule>
 {{< /file >}}

-4. Disable the event module and enable prefork:
+3. Disable the event module and enable prefork:

         sudo a2dismod mpm_event
         sudo a2enmod mpm_prefork

-5. Restart Apache:
+4. Restart Apache:

         sudo systemctl restart apache2

-### Configure Virtual Hosts
+### Virtual Hosts

-You can set up virtual hosts several ways; however, below is the recommended method.
-By default, Apache listens on all IP addresses available to it.
-For all steps below, replace `example.com` with your domain name.
+You can set up virtual hosts several ways, and the following steps outline the recommended method.
+For each of these steps, replace `example.com` with your domain name.

 1. Create a copy of the default Apache configuration file for your site:

         sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/example.com.conf

-2. Edit the new `example.com.conf` configuration file by uncommenting `ServerName` and replacing `example.com` with your site's IP or Fully Qualified Domain Name (FQDN).
+2. Open the new `example.com.conf` configuration file in your text editor.
+Uncomment the `ServerName` option and update it with your domain.
 Enter the document root path and log directories as shown below, and add a `Directory` block before `<VirtualHost>`:

     {{< file "/etc/apache2/sites-available/example.com.conf" apache >}}
 <Directory /var/www/html/example.com/public_html>